darkzoul5/3x-ui_sub_aggregator/README.md

 - `http://localhost:8000/health`

 If `SUB_PATH` is empty, VLESS aggregation and VLESS-to-Clash conversion endpoints are not created.
-If `CLASH_PATH` is empty, the native Clash endpoint is not creared.
+If `CLASH_PATH` is empty, the native Clash endpoint is not created.

 ## URL setup explained